bonfire-networks/needle/README.md

 ## Tradeoffs

-All solutions to the universal foreign key problem have tradeofs.
+All solutions to the universal primary key problem have tradeofs.
 Here are what we see as the deficiencies in our approach:

 1. It forces a ULID on you.
 This is great for us, but not